Suppliers & partners

 b.
 On-site assessment (2nd Party)

-Tata Power carried out 2nd party On-site assessment for critical suppliers, wherein the suppliers are judged on a pre-defined checklist covering critical areas such as Statutory Compliances, Quality processes, Safety standards including statistics, etc.
+Tata Power carried out 2nd party On-site assessment for select critical suppliers, wherein the suppliers are evaluated on a pre-defined checklist covering critical areas such as Statutory Compliances, Quality processes, Safety standards, ESG etc.

 c.
 3rd party assessment